codsen/codsen/packages/charcode-is-valid-xml-name-character/readme.md

     1     2
 ```

-Characters `space` and `=` in the example above mark the ending of the element names (`img` and `class`).
-But the [spec](https://www.w3.org/TR/REC-xml/#NT-NameChar) is way more complex than that, hence this library.
+Characters `space` (1) and `=` (2) in the example above mark the ending of the element names (`img` and `class`).
+OK, so we know spaces and equals' are not allowed as element names and therefore mark their ending.
+Are there more of such characters?
+Oh yes.
+Actually quite a lot according to [spec](https://www.w3.org/TR/REC-xml/#NT-NameChar) what warrants a proper library dedicated only for that.

 **[⬆ &nbsp;back to top](#)**

 ## API

-Two functions - one to check requirements for first character, another to check requirements for second character-onwards.
-Both return Boolean.
+Two functions - one to check requirements for **first character**, another to check requirements for **second character** and onwards.
+Both functions return a Boolean.

 ### `isProduction4()` - requirements for 1st char